-AVTODOM Ducati and AVTODOM Benelli showcase new motorcycle models at Bikers Brothers Festival 2023
+Avtodom Ducati And Avtodom Benelli Showcase New Motorcycle Models At Bikers Brothers Festival 2023

-(MENAFN- Abtodom) AVTODOM Ducati and AVTODOM Benelli collaborated with the annual XII Bikers Brothers Festival, which took place on August 18-19.
+(MENAFN- Market Press Release) September 1, 2023 4:35 am - AVTODOM Ducati and AVTODOM Benelli collaborated with the annual XII Bikers Brothers Festival, which took place on August 18-19.
 The event was held in the Domodedovo city district on the territory of the health complex Bor.

 A rich entertainment program awaited the guests of the twelfth motorcycle festival.
 Rock bands were responsible for musical accompaniment.
 Motorcycles and souvenirs were presented in the exhibition space of the festival.